-56. Voting at general meeting
+57. Voting at general meeting

-- (1) On any question arising at a general meeting - (a) subject to subclause (3), each member eligible to vote has one vote; and - (b) members eligible to vote may vote personally. - (2) Except in the case of a special resolution, a motion is carried if a majority of the members eligible to vote that are present at a general meeting vote in favour of the motion. - (3) If votes are divided equally on a question, the chairperson of the meeting has a second or casting vote. - (4) If the question is whether or not to confirm the minutes of a previous general meeting, only members who were present at that meeting may vote. - (5) For a person to be eligible to vote at a general meeting as a member, the member - (a) must have been a member at the time notice of the meeting was given under clause 52; - (b) must have paid any fee or other money payable to the Association by the member; and - (c) must be over 16 years of age.
+- (1) On any question arising at a general meeting - (a) subject to subclause (3), each member eligible to vote has one vote; and - (b) members eligible to vote may vote personally or by proxy. - (2) Except in the case of a special resolution, a motion is carried if a majority of the members eligible to vote that are present at a general meeting vote in favour of the motion. - (3) If votes are divided equally on a question, the chairperson of the meeting has a second or casting vote. - (4) If the question is whether or not to confirm the minutes of a previous general meeting, only members who were present at that meeting may vote. - (5) For a person to be eligible to vote at a general meeting as - (a) a member, the member --- - i. must have been a member at the time notice of the meeting was given under clause 52; - ii. must have paid any fee or other money payable to the Association by the member; and - iii. must be over 16 years of age. - Or - (b) any other person present, the person -- - i. must have approval of a majority of members present entitled to vote.

-57. When special resolutions are required
+58. When special resolutions are required